SEL-Columbia/software-development-practices/README.md

 3. Code review and sign-off (with written feedback in the form of github issue(s)) by at least 1 other developer that the code is able to be maintained.
 4. Documentation explaining the purpose, architecture, API (if applicable), deployment process and how to test the project

 These guidelines are meant to ensure that code is kept simple and maintainable out of respect for current and future members of the lab.
-Any projects that are out of compliance with these requirements must fulfill these before any new development is done.
+Any projects that are out of compliance with these requirements must fulfill them before any new development is done.

 The following are also recommended: